|John Tepper Marlin (L) and Charlie Miner, Jr., John's|

 - The people who move on from there to Oak Harbor are said (even by their residents) to have gone to “Croak Harbor.”

-- A popular upscale grocery store in Vero Beach, the Village Beach Market, is called “Why Pay Less?”
+- A popular upscale grocery store on the Barrier Island of Vero Beach, the Village Beach Market, is called “Why Pay Less?”
+(It has other names, but the fact is they do a fine business.
+Better selection than 7-11 or CVS.)

 - The Golf and Bay Club in Sarasota is nicknamed the “Golf and Pay” Club.